derekmerck/hallicrafter/hallicrafter2/examples/uweather/README.md

 - Mount the board on the back wall inside the enclosure using 2mm stand-offs.

-- Change the photocell cord to use a 2.1mm jack, run it through the aperture, and seal the box up.
+- Change the photocell cord to use a 2.1mm jack or 2-pin JST connector, run it through the aperture, and seal the box up.

 - Update the Feather to the latest bootloader and CircuitPython build.
 Copy over the `hallicrafter.device` library and any required Adafruit libs (see `requirements.txt`).

-- Copy `code.py` from this project to the Feather and modify it either to use the simple LoRa radio to forward JSON directly to an aggregator like http://io.adafruit.com, or to use the LoRaWAN radio to forward encoded data to your own [TTN][] app.
+- Copy `code.py` from this project to the Feather and modify it either to use the simple LoRa radio to forward JSON directly to an aggregator like <http://io.adafruit.com>, or to use the LoRaWAN radio to forward encoded data to your own [TTN][] app.

 [TTN]: https://thethingsnetwork.com